Stories of separation and reunification contextualize the Supreme Court case of Haaland v. Brackeen, which challenged the constitutionality of ICWA.

 But the damage has been done.
 Government programs, like American Indian boarding schools, have resulted in cultural genocide and generational trauma that continues to impact Indigenous peoples and whole communities.
 And now, the future of ICWA and tribal sovereignty hang in the balance.

-This month, during Native American Heritage Month, watch films from America ReFramed (and our partner Vision Maker Media) that tell of the long-standing effects of U.S. policy and non-Native adoption, and what healing and cultural reconciliation mean to these communities.
+On America ReFramed and Local, USA, in partnership with Vision Maker Media and Retro Report, we present films that tell of the long-standing effects of U.S. policy and non-Native adoption, and what healing and cultural reconciliation mean to these communities.

-In Daughter of a Lost Bird, Kendra Potter, a Lummi adoptee who grew up in a loving, upper middle-class white family, embarks on a seven-year journey to rediscover what it means to be Native and to belong to a tribe.
+Kendra Potter, a Lummi adoptee who grew up in a loving, upper middle-class white family, embarks on a seven-year journey to rediscover what it means to be Native and to belong to a tribe.
 When Kendra reunites with her biological mother, also an adoptee and survivor of abuse, addiction, homelessness and sex trafficking, the two explore the complex process of finding oneself in the context of a history filled with both trauma and resiliency.
-Watch on Nov.
-17 on America ReFramed, online and on the PBS app, or stream now on PBS Passport.
+Stream for a limited time June 22-30 on the PBS app, and watch an encore presentation July 6 at 8/7c on America ReFramed.

-In Blood Memory, Sandy White Hawk, removed from her Sicangu Lakota relatives at just 18 months old, sets out to reclaim the identity she was taught to disown.
+Sandy White Hawk, removed from her Sicangu Lakota relatives at just 18 months old, sets out to reclaim the identity she was taught to disown.
 Through organizing the first annual Welcome Home Ceremony for Adopted and Foster Relatives of the Rosebud Sioux Tribe, she explores the impact reunification can have on communal healing.
-Watch on Nov.
-24 at 8/7c on America ReFramed, online and on the PBS app, or stream now on PBS Passport.
+Stream for a limited time June 22-30 on the PBS app.

-In Dawnland, the nation’s first-ever government-endorsed truth and reconciliation commission investigates the impact of Indigenous child removal on Maine’s Wabanaki people.
+The nation’s first-ever government-endorsed truth and reconciliation commission investigates the impact of Indigenous child removal on Maine’s Wabanaki people.
 Under the presumption that assimilating into white society would improve their lives and futures, many Wabanaki children were removed from reservations and placed in white foster or adoptive homes, many suffering physical and psychological abuse.
 Can reconciliation help heal the scars from childhoods lost?
-Read an interview with filmmaker Adam Mazo.
+Read an interview with filmmaker Adam Mazo on seeking "the truth in eye-opening story of forced Native child separation."

 Correction 12/1/22: An earlier version of this article incorrectly identified Kendra Potter as a member of the Blackfeet/Salish tribe in the description for Daughter of a Lost Bird.
 Kendra’s tribal affiliation is with the Lummi tribe, while filmmaker Brooke Swaney is Blackfeet/Salish.